Dimitris N. Chorafas Prize

 Prize winner 2017 - Arvid Guterstam

 Arvid Guterstam received the prize for his thesis Multisensory mechanisms of body ownership and self-location.
 A key finding was that the sense of one’s own body is dependent on the integration of temporally and spatially congruent visual, tactile and proprioceptive signals in a spatial reference frame centred on the body.

 Alessandro Furlan was awarded the prize for his thesis Neuronal types and their specification dynamics in the autonomic nervous system.

 The aim of Alessandro's research was to identify molecular mechanisms and signaling pathways that regulate the nervous system, with particular focus on the autonomic nervous system.

 Prize winner 2015 - Miriam Elfström

 In her thesis Optimizing cervical cancer prevention through screening and HPV vaccination Miriam Elfström describes, among other things, the long term efficacy of different screening strategies and the long term risks associated with HPV infection, the quality of different screening programmes and their organization, as well as the efficacy of different vaccination strategies.
-The aim of the research is to maximize the benefit of prevention initiatives in Sweden and Europe.

 Prize winner 2014 - Daniel Ramsköld